aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlsaveoptions/_index.md

 ```

 Indicating the rule of exporting html file data.The default value is All.
-[HtmlExportDataOptions](../../com.aspose.cells/htmlexportdataoptions).
+See [HtmlExportDataOptions](../../com.aspose.cells/htmlexportdataoptions).

 **Returns:**
 int